muhdhuz/MTCRNN/README.md

 * *none*: no conditioning (TO TEST)

 **Generate with self conditioning**
 Below case will output synthesized rmse, spec centroid and pitch, using fill as a conditional control parameter. (seq_len-length) samples are used for priming.
 Requires a trained model found in **model_dir** and defined by **step**.
-Since self conditioning specified real fill values are taken randomly from dataset or seed audio file.
+Since self conditioning is specified, real fill values are taken randomly from the dataset or seed audio file.
 ```bash
 python3 generate.py --hidden_size 300 --batch_size 1 --seq_len 1325 --length 1200 --param_dir data/param --generate rmse centroid pitch --prop fill --cond_size 1 --gen_size 3 --model_dir output/tier3/model --step 4000 --paramvect self --sample_rate 125 --save
 ```